Rafakka/Hephislog/docs/architecture.md

 Each agent represents a functional role, not a processing stage.

-Examples of agent responsibilities include:
+Examples of agent responsabilities include:

 - signal detection